superfliege/azure-docs.de-de/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 ## <a name="cluster-setup-failures"></a>Fehler bei der Clustereinrichtung
 ### <a name="cannot-clean-up-service-fabric-logs"></a>Bereinigen von Service Fabric-Protokollen nicht möglich
 #### <a name="problem"></a>Problem
-Während der Ausführung des DevClusterSetup-Skripts wird ein Fehler der folgenden Art angezeigt:
+Beim Ausführen des DevClusterSetup-Skripts tritt der folgende Fehler auf:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1